-Use of Cataflam is recommended only for short-term treatment.
-If, however, Cataflam is used for a prolonged period, monitoring of the blood count is recommended, as with other NSAIDs.
-Like other NSAIDs, diclofenac may temporarily inhibit platelet aggregation.
+During prolonged treatment with Voltaren, as with other NSAIDs, monitoring of the blood count is recommended.
+Like other NSAIDs, Voltaren may temporarily inhibit platelet aggregation.
 Patients with defects of hemostasis should be carefully monitored.

 Respiratory effects (pre-existing asthma)

 In patients with asthma, seasonal allergic rhinitis, swelling of the nasal mucosa (i.e., nasal polyps), chronic obstructive pulmonary diseases or chronic infections of the respiratory tract (especially if linked to allergic rhinitis-like symptoms), reactions on NSAIDs like asthma exacerbations (so-called intolerance to analgesics / analgesics-asthma), Quincke's edema or urticaria are more frequent than in other patients.
 Therefore, special caution is recommended in such patients (readiness for emergency).
 This is applicable as well for patients who are allergic to other substances, e.g., with skin reactions, pruritus or urticaria.